A wise sage once said:

 And these places in Vermont definitely treat her right.

-So listen up Norwich (the most expensive place in Vermont) as we explain how we created this ranking.
+So listen up Burlington (the most expensive place in Vermont) as we explain how we created this ranking.
 You could learn some things from the rest of the state.

 And if you already knew these places were cheap, check out some more reading about Vermont and the cheapest places in the country: